lay-it-out/OOPSLA23-Artifact/README.md

 ### 2.3 Checking the Results

-The results of step 2.2 are saved into a CSV file ???.
+The results of step 2.2 are saved into a JSON file `result.json`.
 It has the exact same structure with Table 1 in our paper.

 Note: Despite the randomness of the found satisfiable model by Z3 solver, the lengths of the ambiguous sentence (i.e., the last column of Table 1) are determined, though under the hood the found ambiguous sentence may differ.